 Some statistics show that more than one million Americans currently live in nursing homes.
 Many of these patients are our mothers, fathers, grandparents, siblings, children, and friends.
 Families often relocate their loved one into a nursing home, believing that they will receive the best care and improve their quality of life in a safe environment.

 Unfortunately, mistreatment still occurs in many nursing homes, including those in Prince Georges County.
-If your loved one was injured or died prematurely while residing in a nursing home, contact the Maryland Nursing Home Law Center Attorneys now for immediate legal intervention.
+If your loved one was injured or died prematurely while residing in a nursing home, contact our nursing home neglect network of attorneys now for immediate legal intervention.
 Let our team of lawyers work on your family’s behalf to ensure you receive monetary compensation for your damages.Clinton Healthcare Center

 This center is a 267-certified bed Medicare and Medicaid-participating facility providing services to residents of Clinton and Prince Georges County, Maryland.
 The "for profit" long-term care home is located at: